adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 This is a structure that I have found to be quite helpful.
 It doesn't have to be followed to a T for all pages, but it is loose enough so that you can probably adapt it in a way that makes sense for your page

-- Hooks section
+- Hooks
-	- global functions
+	- include statements
 	- request parameters
 	- session variables
-	- anything else that happens outside of the page that affects it
+	- anything else that happens outside of the file that affects it
 - State
+	- database connection
 	- variables dependent on our hooks
 - Access
-	- Use the state to determine if someone has access to the page or if the rest of the page should render
+	- Use state to determine if someone has access to the page or if the rest of the page should render.
+Re
 		- is their `$level` high enough?
 		- do we have all the request params we need?
+		- do we need to make a specific query?
 - Functions
+	- Pieces of business logic used on the page
+	- HTML components
-- Query section
+- SQL section
-	- Use the state an hooks to
+	- Function to compose a `WHERE` clause
+	- Function to execute a `SELECT` statement
+-